Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Experimental Setup

 \subsubsection{Downstream Task Training}

 In linear evaluation experiments, we train the linear classifier for 100 epochs with the SGD optimizer.
-The learning rate is annealed to 1e-6 at cosine rate during training.
+The learning rate is annealed to $10^{-6}$ at cosine rate during training.
 The optimal initial learning rate is searched for each task separately.
 Batch size is set to 1024.
 Data augmentation is not used.

 In fine-tuning experiments, we fine-tune all models with the SGD optimizer.
-The learning rate is warmed up for 5 epochs, and then annealed to 1e-6 at cosine rate\cite{loshchilov2016sgdr}.
-Layer-wise learning rate schedule is employed.
-The optimal learning rate is searched for each task separately.
-Batch size is set to 512 for SPCV2, Vox1, AS-20K, FSD50K and 1024 for AS-2M.
-We trained AS-2M for 10 epochs, SPCV2 and VOX1 for 50 epochs, FSD50K for 100 epochs and AS-20K for 200 epochs.
-For SPCV2, FSD50K, AS-20K and AS-2M, we use Mixup \cite{kong2020panns} and RRC for data augmentation.
+The learning rate is warmed up for 5 epochs, and then annealed to $10^{-6}$ at cosine rate\cite{loshchilov2016sgdr}. \addnote[layer-wise]{1}{The learning rate is also scheduled by a layer-wise learning rate schedule\cite{bao_beit_2022}, in which the learning rate is multiplied with a scaling factor computed with the scaling function $s(i)=\alpha^{n-i}$, where $n$ and $i$ are the number of layers and the layer index, respectively, and $\alpha$ is usually less than 1 and set to be 0.75 in our experiments.} The optimal learning rate is searched for each task separately.
+Batch size is set to 512 for SPCV2, Vox1, AS-20K, FSD50K, NSYNTH and 1024 for AS-2M.
+We trained AS-2M for 10 epochs, SPCV2, VOX1 and NSYNTH for 50 epochs, FSD50K for 100 epochs and AS-20K for 200 epochs.
+For SPCV2, FSD50K, NSYNTH, AS-20K and AS-2M, we use Mixup\cite{bcsound,mixup} and RRC for data augmentation.
 For VOX1, data augmentation is not applied.
-For AS-2M, we use balance sampling\cite{gong_psla_2021}, which is a common strategy to train Audioset, due to its unbalanced distribution of classes.
+For AS-2M, we use balance sampling\cite{gong_psla_2021}, which is a common strategy to train AudioSet, due to its unbalanced distribution of classes.
 Note that, the Mixup methods used for pre-training and downstream tasks are different, the former only mixes the audio clips since labels are not involved in training, while the latter mixes both audio clips and labels.